 Take some time to visit some of the oldest buildings in the area, the Byzantine churches of “Agios Nikolaos” and “Hosios David” along with the “Vlatades Monastery”, all of them being UNESCO World Heritage Sites.
 All “Ano Poli” walks in Eptapyrgio, the grand Ottoman and Byzantine fortress overlooking Thessaloniki.
 If you are lucky enough, you might be able to view Olympus on clear days.

-Where to eat: Try Igglis or Tsinari; both restaurants offering traditional dishes at very reasonable prices.
+Where to eat: Try Igglis or Tsinari; both restaurants offer traditional dishes at very reasonable prices.

 How to get there: You can either catch the bus (no. 22 or 23) or reach Ano Poli on foot, if you don’t mind a bit of uphill walking.